-This page describes an innovative approach to investing called Dynamic Investment Theory.
+This area of the NAOI site describes an innovative approach to investing called Dynamic Investment Theory (DIT).
 Developed by the NAOI Research Center, this theory produces a new investment type called Dynamic Investments that are capable of automatically adjusting their holdings in response to market changes.
 By doing so they have the potential to produce returns that today's experts will say are impossible.

 This page discusses Dynamic Investment Theory (DIT).
 Dynamic Investments are discussed on the second page in this area of the site.
 And The Dynamic Investment Bible, the book that teaches the why and how of Dynamic Investments is discussed on the third page of this area.

 The Catalyst for Change

 The catalyst that prompted the development of Dynamic Investment Theory was the complete and utter failure of Modern Portfolio Theory (MPT) portfolio design and management methods to cope with the stock market crash of 2008.
 MPT, used by virtually all advisors today, uses asset allocation to design a portfolio to match a client's risk profile.
 Then investors are told to simply "buy and hold" their portfolios for the long term.
 As a result, MPT portfolios go up and down with the market without the capacity to take full advantage of uptrends or to avoid downtrends.

 A "static" MPT portfolio in a dynamic market is a disaster waiting to happen and it did in 2008.
 After observing people losing up to 50% of their life-savings as a result of the 2008 crash, NAOI President, Leland Hevner, decided that there had to be a better approach to portfolio design and to investing in general.
 He formed the NAOI Research Center to find it.
 And after several years of research he did in the form of Dynamic Investing Theory.
 An overview of this innovative approach to investing is provided below.